January 13, 2023 Musicology No Comments

 Indeed, Steely And Clevie may be reggaeton’s pioneers.
 Certainly, they’re on the shortlist.
 Here’s their “Fish Market,” the track most of this centers around.

 Fine, let’s say they invented reggaeton.
-This lawsuit is still a tough row to hoe.
+Someone had to.
+The lawsuit remains ridiculous.

 So as the basis of a massive consolidated lawsuit in which about forty defendants, including Justin Bieber, Pitbull, and Daddy Yankee, are being sued for infringing on it, “Fish Market” has the limiting problem that one cannot ever enjoy a monopoly on a riddim.
 In my opinion, it mustn’t be allowed.
 It matters not that every reggaeton beat sounds similar to the one in their “Fish Market,” or in “Dem Bow,” which we’ll get to shortly.
 What they are talking about is just a beat, a simple and repetitive one.
-It isn’t even quite a groove even if it has a bass doing little more than play a note on one and three.
+It barely rises to be a “groove’ even if it has a bass component, little more than a note on one and three.
 It matters not that “Steely & Clevie” may have single-handedly ushered in a whole genre that now practically rules the world.
 The scale is irrelevant.
 Rhythms (riddims), by and large, cannot and should not be protected by copyright.

 Simplicity isn’t bad, it’s just unoriginal.
 And more to the point, it’s not probative of copying.
-It’s certainly not that rhythm isn’t the most important thing in music.
-Because it is!
+It’s certainly not that rhythm isn’t the most important thing in music, because it probably is.

 But practicality here is appropriate!
 Spurious lawsuits are bad.
 So here’s a rule of thumb: